bchick/chromadyn/README.md

 # timecourse-patterns

-**A Snakemake workflow for finding the features that change over a timecourse and grouping them by the shape of their change.** It chains established tools, DESeq2 for the test over time and DEGreport's `degPatterns` (or k-means) for clustering, and adds the steps around them that the source analysis did by hand: an effect-size gate, automated naming of trajectory classes, figures, an HTML report and a full provenance record.
+**A Snakemake workflow for finding the features that change over a timecourse and grouping them by the shape of their change.**

-It is a workflow, not a new statistical method.
-The clustering is the one used in the source analysis; see [`docs/method.md`](docs/method.md) for what was kept, what was changed and why.

 ![Trajectory classes recovered from an ATAC-seq timecourse of antiviral CD8+ T cells](docs/img/supercluster_ribbon.png)